Dpblandin/teq-overlay-plugin/README.md

 	});

+__IMPORTANT__ : If you use async loading methods such as `jQuery.get` and the likes to retrieve your content, you should create a jQuery Deferred, resolve it after the success callback, and then return the promise.
+This is to ensure that internal methods from the plug in are fired at the right time so its objects properties are not lost at some point.
+For example :

+	$("myselector").teqOverlay({
+		//optional params ...
+		loadContent : function(){
+			var d = $.Deferred(); // Step1: Create the Deferred object

+			$.get("something", function(){

+				// Your success callback logic here

+				d.resolve();     // Step2 : resolve the Deferred object at the end of the callback });

+			return d.promise(); //  Step3 : return the Deferred object's promise;
+		}

+	});

-Please note that as of yet, `jQuery.load()` is not fully supported and may produce unwanted behaviours.
+Please also note that as of yet, `jQuery.load()` is not fully supported and may produce unwanted behaviours.

 [*To top*](#table-of-contents)